grexi/documentation/Platform Documentation.md

 ### Vertical Scaling

-In addition to controlling the number of containers you can also specify the size of a container.
-Container sizes are specificed using the --size parameter.
-Valid values are 1 <= x <= 8 and result in x times 128MB.
-So setting --size to 1 will result in 128MB of RAM available to each one of your containers, while --size 4 or 8 will give you 512MB or 1024MB RAM respectively.
-To determine the optimal --size value for your deployment you can use the New Relic Add-on to analyze the memory consumption of your app.
-It is also possible to use the --memory parameter, with which you can specify the size on the proper unit (e.g. 256MB or 0.25GB).
+In addition to controlling the number of containers you can also specify the memory size of a container.
+Container sizes are specificed using the --memory parameter, being possible to choose from 128MB to 1024MB.
+To determine the optimal --memory value for your deployment you can use the New Relic Add-on to analyze the memory consumption of your app.

 ### Choosing Optimal Settings

-You can use the Blitz.io and New Relic Add-ons to run synthetic load tests against your deployments and analyze how well they perform with the current --containers and --size settings under load to determine the optimal scaling settings and adjust accordingly.
+You can use the Blitz.io and New Relic Add-ons to run synthetic load tests against your deployments and analyze how well they perform with the current --containers and --memory settings under load to determine the optimal scaling settings and adjust accordingly.
 We have a [tutorial](https://www.cloudcontrol.com/blog/best-practice-running-and-analyzing-load-tests-on-your-cloudcontrol-app) that explains this in more detail.

 ## Routing Tier